 5. Vehicles.
-Except for Required Actions provided in Section 7, or in the case of an emergency or other occurrence affecting the safety of persons and/or property, there shall be no use of any motorized vehicles off of existing roadways on the Property except vehicles used as necessary to carry out prudent and customary land management activities and/or to protect, preserve, or enhance the Beneficial Public Values.
+Except for Required Actions provided in Section 7, or in the case of an emergency or other occurrence affecting the safety of persons and/or property, or except as authorized or permitted by Grantor, there shall be no use of any motorized vehicles on the Property except vehicles used as necessary to carry out prudent and customary land management activities and/or to protect, preserve, or enhance the Beneficial Public Values.
 Motorized off-road recreational use shall not constitute an activity "related to the protection or preservation of the Beneficial Public Values" as provided in the preceding sentence.